JaMuad/terraform-devops-stage-4a/README.md

-# DevOps Stage 4 - Terraform & Ansible Deployment
+# DevOps Stage 4 - Terraform & Ansible Deployment to TO Deploy your FULL STACK FAST API APPLICATION

 This repository contains Terraform configurations and Ansible playbooks for deploying a containerized microservices TODO application on AWS.